MPs call for sanctions on Hong Kong officials and highlight the trial of Jimmy Lai in UK House of Commons debate

 FCDO Minister for the Indo-Pacific Anne-Marie Trevelyan, who met earlier today with Luke de Pulford, Bill Browder and Benedict Rogers, assured Sir Iain Duncan Smith that the UK government would take any misuse of Interpol “very seriously”, and pointed out that Article 3 of Interpol’s constitution forbids the organisation from taking any intervention or activities of a political, military, religious, or racial character.
 She also referred to the naming of British citizens in the Jimmy Lai trial as “unacceptable”.
 On sanctions, the Minister stated that the FCDO continues to consider sanctions on Hong Kong officials under the Global Human Rights sanctions regime, though she would not speculate about future designations.

-MPs also called for retired British judges still serving in Hong Kong to withdraw, and for pressure to be put on HSBC and other providers of the Mandatory Provident Fund (MPF) pension scheme to allow Hong Kongers holding British National Overseas (BNO) passports and visas to withdraw pension savings when they leave Hong Kong.
+MPs also called for retired British judges still serving in Hong Kong to withdraw, and for pressure to be put on HSBC and other providers of the Mandatory Provident Fund (MPF) retirement savings scheme to allow Hong Kongers holding British National Overseas (BNO) passports and visas to withdraw their retirement savings when they leave Hong Kong.

 The debate also addressed the increasing threat to the freedom of religion or belief in Hong Kong, with Fiona Bruce MP, the Prime Minister’s Special Envoy on freedom of religion or belief, citing Hong Kong Watch’s latest report Sell Out My Soul: The Impending Threats to Freedom of Religion or Belief in Hong Kong, as well as the severe violations of freedom of expression, including press freedom, and freedom of association and assembly in Hong Kong.